Now that we’ve created our first Project let’s talk about Sandbox Projects & APIs, vs Live Projects & APIs.

 Click on the transaction to view the transaction details for more information around settlement time, fees incurred, etc.

-You have just used the Send Bitcoin to ZBD Username Sandbox API to send fake satoshis to your Sandbox Test User.
+You have just used the Send Bitcoin to ZBD Gamertag Sandbox API to send fake satoshis to your Sandbox Test User.